-How would Anna calculate the value of this experience as return on investment?
+How would Anna calculate the value of this experience as a return on investment?

 Rachael Craw, author of The Spark Trilogy has found other ways to measure ROI.

 “Engaging with readers and bloggers has been a big part of the experience of being published.
-Their friendship and support has been a great encouragement to me.”
+Their friendship and support have been a great encouragement to me.”

 “Some of the gals started a Spark Army Goodreads page where we post discussions.
 Mostly people just add #SparkArmy to their Twitter posts as a hashtag.
 It’s by no means formal.”